Open writing prompts can be daunting. Open writing prompts can be your enemy.

 This care and reciprocity has extended offstage as well; the Bronx Defenders have come on as a community partner for the remounted production, and JūLondré, The Play Company’s Literary and Community Engagement Fellow, is putting together three panels to illuminate the work of lawyers like those represented in the show.
 After the show closes, the Bronx Defenders will be honored at The Play Company’s spring gala.

 But when it comes to showing care, there might not be anything purer than preparing food for someone else.
 “When we did the play for SummerWorks we started our own Lunch Bunch with myself, Tara, and the designers, and during tech we would bring each other lunch because tech is a hard time to take care of yourself,” Einspanier said.

 The effort was a success, even if art imitates life—or lunch.
-“It was very intense,” she added.
+“It was very intense,” they added.
 “I was suddenly like, ‘My lunch is not gonna be good enough for all these people!
 AHHHH!’”

 Lunch Bunch, by Sarah Einspanier, directed by Tara Ahmadinejad, was scheduled to run April 1 – 26.
 Due to the coronavirus, and Mayor De Blasio’s order to suspend theaters until further notice, the show has been postponed.
 For further information and updates, visit https://playco.org/events/lunch-bunch/.